Starry-AXQG/Context-Menu-Icons/README.md

 ## Important reminder: This mod is only for users who want to bring back the context menu icons but do not want to install [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula).
 I have already integrated this mod into Nebula.
 Therefore, if you have already installed and are using [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula), you do not need to install this mod.
 (Personally, I recommend that you give Nebula a try. :) )
 # 🚀 Announcement:
-Now, on the Firefox browser v139.0.4 , this mod also works properly.（mod v1.2.1)
+Now, it also supports usage on Firefox.（since mod v1.2.1)

  ⚠️⚠️⚠️If you are using Nebula version 2.9:⚠️⚠️⚠️
 You need to restore the `sidebar.css` file in Nebula to version 2.8.
 Otherwise, some errors will occur.([You can directly obtain the 2.8 version of the file here.](https://github.com/1247343406/context-menu-icons-for-Zen/blob/1fbf240bb748cd7c6e0b370890d5a1d8da1a5d07/Sidebar.css)) This is because Zen removed the context menu, 和 Nebula had to temporarily remove the code related to the icons for supporting the context menu in version 2.9.
 Therefore, we need to revert these deleted codes.
 Don't worry.
 In the next version of Nebula, we will revert these deleted items.In the next version of Nebula, this mod will be directly integrated.